• Skip to primary navigation

 Although you can freeze fresh mozzarella, please note that both the texture and the flavor will be altered.
 For example, once thawed, the texture will be slightly crumbly due in part to the crystallization of its water content.

-This is an easy appetizer recipe that my mom would prepare that wasn’t a recipe if you know what I mean.
+This is an easy appetizer recipe that my mom would prepare, which wasn’t a recipe if you know what I mean.

 Enjoy!